hhimanshu1/User_blog_falcon_peewee/README.md

 # simple blog Application in falcon peewee postgresql

 #Functionality:
-login
-signup
-create a post
+login, signup, create a post,
-edit a post
+edit a post,
-fetch a post
+fetch a post,
-fetch all product
+fetch all post,